willarliss/LunarLander/README.md

 # LunarLander

 ##### Intro
-This project demonstrates a solution for OpenAI Gym's continuous action space Lunar Lander environment usng the Twin Delayed DDPG (TD3) algorithm.
+This project demonstrates a solution for OpenAI Gym's continuous action space Lunar Lander environment using the Twin Delayed DDPG (TD3) algorithm.

 ##### Resources:
  - LunarLander